qzhou2/portfolio-tellingdata/README.md

 # What I hope to learn
 All the things - obviously.
 Maybe I want to make a list of all the things.

-1. List item #1 Running my own e-commerce business.
+1. Running my own e-commerce business.
-2. List item #2 Having more free to learn new things.
+2. Having more free to learn new things.
-3. List item #3 Traveling around the world.
+3. Traveling around the world.

 # Portfolio